Drup/drup.github.io/_posts/2016-08-02-difflists.md

 # Because we can never have nice things

-People that are very familiar with type tricks might have noticed that something is fishy[^3].
+People that are very familiar with type tricks might have noticed that something is fishy.
 The issue here is that our type is not covariant in any of it's type variables.
 There are various reasons for that, but mostly, [mixing subtyping and GADT is tricky][GADTvariance].
 This means we don't benefit from the [relaxed value restriction][RWOvalrestr].

-[^3]: Or, as one of my teacher used to say, there is a whale under the gravel.
 [GADTvariance]: http://arxiv.org/abs/1301.2903
 [RWOvalrestr]: https://realworldocaml.org/v1/en/html/imperative-programming-1.html#the-value-restriction